 How is eGFR Calculated?

-The most widely used formulas are:
+The two most commonly used equations are:

 CKD-EPI Equation